xnau/pardibee/readme.txt

 == Upgrade Notice ==

-2.1.9 is a bugfix update
-Participants Database now requires minimum php version 7.4 The Custom Template Folder plugin is no longer needed, all its functionality has been brought into the main plugin, the add-on will be deactivated
+2.1.11 is a minor bugfix and feature enhancement update Participants Database now requires minimum php version 7.4 The Custom Template Folder plugin is no longer needed, all its functionality has been brought into the main plugin, the add-on will be deactivated